NCAR/ncar-python-tutorial/curricula/z230-pt1_script.md

    ```python
    types = {'tempout': float, 'windspeed': float}
    ```

+Okay, now that we've read the data in a way that is easy to modify later, let's actually do something withmthe data.
+Let's compute the *wind chill* factor.
+We've read the temperature data into the `tempout` variable, but we need to modify the `columns` variable to include reading `windspeed` variable from column `7`

 38. [git] Great!
 Let's save this in our git repo.
 Stage and commit (`git commit -m "Reading windspeed as well"`).

+Clean up, stage and commit.

 39. [python] Now, let's write our first function to compute the wind chill factor.
 We'll add this function to the